Pchatain/CS329P/README.txt

 Our project works with the EdNet dataset for knowledge tracing.
 We explore distilation techniques and methods for interpreting deep neural networks.
+In particular, we were able to significantly improve the interpretability of soft decision trees while preserving accuracy.